-Always Wear Your Seat Belt A seat belt is your best protection in all types of collisions.
-Airbags supplement seat belts, but airbags are designed to inflate only in a moderate to severe frontal collision.
-So even though your vehicle is equipped with airbags, make sure you and your passenger always wear your seat belts, and wear them properly.
-(See page 12).
+Always Wear Your Seat Belt

+A seat belt is your best protection in all types of collisions.
+Airbags are designed to supplement seat belts, not replace them.
+So even though your vehicle is equipped with airbags, make sure you and your passenger always wear your seat belts, and wear them properly (see page 12).